Section Image

 What home styles are in the neighborhood and what they cost

 Quieter and more scenic than neighborhoods inland, Northpoint has an air of exclusivity, with some of the city's most expensive homes.
 "This neighborhood is prime, prime real estate… and was developed as such back in the day," says William Lauer, a Realtor with Keller Williams MKE.
 "Because it has some extravagant, architecturally significant homes, it demands those very high prices."
-Late-1800s and early-1900s mansions with Tudor, Georgian, Italianate and Mediterranean designs are what the area is most known for.
+Late-1800s and early-1900s mansions with Tudor Revival, Georgian, Italianate and Mediterranean designs are what the area is most known for.
 Recently, they've sold between the mid-$800,000s and $1.6 million.
 Still, the area's most grand estates rarely go on the market.

 You don't have to live in a mansion to live in Northpoint.
-Victorian Queen Annes, American Foursquares and Colonial Revivals in the neighborhood sell from the low $300,000s to the high $700,000s.
-Many are owner-occupied, although some have been converted into multifamily properties, rented by university students.
+Queen Annes, American Foursquares and Colonial Revivals in the neighborhood sell from the low $300,000s to the high $700,000s.
+Many are owner-occupied, though some have been converted into multifamily properties, rented by university students.
 Condos are more affordable, ranging between the mid-$100,000s and the high $500,000s.

 Grand historic homes from the late 1800s and early 1900s are a sight to see.